alphagov/notifications-net-client/DOCUMENTATION.md

 Set the number of weeks you want the file to be available using the `retentionPeriod` parameter.

+To use this feature will need version 6.1.0 of the .NET client library, or a more recent version.

 You can choose any value between 1 week and 78 weeks.

-To use this feature will need version 6.1.0 of the .NET client library, or a more recent version.
+When deciding this, you should consider:

+* the need to protect the recipient’s personal information
+* whether the recipient will need to download the file again later

 If you do not choose a value, the file will be available for the default period of 26 weeks (6 months).